---

 :::

-The peeking problem is related to the multiple testing problem from Lecture 11: each peek is another chance for a false positive.
+The peeking problem is related to the multiple testing problem from [Chapter 11](lec11-multiple-testing.qmd): each peek is another chance for a false positive.
 The situation is actually worse than independent multiple tests --- test statistics at successive peeks are correlated, making standard corrections like Bonferroni overly conservative.
-Tech companies use sequential testing methods designed for exactly this situation.
+Tech companies use sequential testing methods designed for exactly this situation: mSPRT (mixed sequential probability ratio test, popularized by Optimizely) and always-valid p-values (Howard et al. 2021) let you peek as often as you like without inflating false positives.

 ```{python}